dutu/poloLender/README.md

 ![](http://i.imgur.com/wj8Bf6o.jpg)

-> Note: As off July 25, support for lending XMR, XRP, ETH, CLAM and STR is temporarly suspended.
-This is due low lending rates for this particular currencies and also the need of resources to keep lending support active (funds and computing power).
-If you'd like to see lending support restored pls contact me on [telegram support group](https://t.me/cryptozone) or [raise an issue on Github](https://github.com/dutu/poloLender/issues).
+> Note: As of July 25, support for lending XMR, XRP, ETH and CLAM is temporarly suspended.
+This is due low lending rates for these particular currencies and also the need of resources to keep lending support active (funds and computing power).
+If you'd like to see lending support restored, please contact me on [telegram support group](https://t.me/cryptozone) or [raise an issue on Github](https://github.com/dutu/poloLender/issues).

 # How it works